fakhriR233/Stage2-BackEnd-Review-Scoring/readme.md

-# Day 2 Backend, using sequelize ORM Update data method Patch
+# Day 2 Backend, using sequelize ORM Delete

-ORM for Updating user data, without Auth and Token, or password hash
+ORM for Delete user data, without Auth and Token, or password hash

 Using request through postman, in body with json.